baltrad/baltrad.github.io/cookbook/cookbook_BALTRAD_HMC.md

 ## *Examples of output from the hydrometeor classifier*

 The current version of the algorithm does the so-called level 1 and level 2 classifications.
 In the level 1 classification a radar echo is classified into one of four simple classes: precipitation, clutter, clean air echoes, and external emitters.
-Figure 4 shows an example of the output.[[BR]]
+Figure 4 shows an example of the output.

 ![Radar image](/images/lev1_class_1.png)